 RVN BSAVA Surgical Nursing Merit Award

 Claire started at Bishopton Vets in 2000 as a trainee nurse, and has been Head Nurse since 2007.
-She looks after clinical and practice standards at Ripon and Pateley Bridge.
+She looks after the clinical and practice standards across all of surgeries.

 Holly started working at Bishopton in 2016, after qualifying and completing her training at a Veterinary Hospital in Harrogate.
 She grew up on a family dairy farm and this is where her love of animals great and small stemmed from.
 At work her passion lies in medical nursing and the care of our hospitalised patients and she looks forward to expanding her knowledge with further qualifications in this area.
 Holly has recently been promoted to Senior Medical Nurse.